NNmod/PeepoGuessrApi/README.md

 PeepoGuessr is not ready to use project and require changes to startup your own game based on PeepoGuessr.

 ### Requirements
-PeepoGuessr Api require [https://github.com/NNmod/PeepoGuessrVue](PeepoGuessr Vue) project to work.
+PeepoGuessr Api require [PeepoGuessr Vue](https://github.com/NNmod/PeepoGuessrVue) project to work.

 ### Configuration
 PeepoGuessr Api use configuration json below: